netgen/ezplatform-site-api/docs/reference/templating.rst

   .. note::

-    This function is not a complete replacement for rendering Content views.
-Because it does not dispatch MVC events, it's safe to use only for those views that don't depend on them.
+    This function is not a complete replacement for rendering Content views, since it does not dispatch MVC events from eZ Publish Kernel, like ``MVCEvents::PRE_CONTENT_VIEW``.
+For that reason it's safe to use only for those views that don't depend on them.
 This should be the case for most of them.

+    Depending on the use case, you might be able to replace usage of MVC events with ``ViewEvents`` from eZ Publish Kernel, which **are** dispatched by ``ng_view_content``.

   The function accepts four parameters, similar as `parameters available for ez_content:viewAction controller <https://doc.ezplatform.com/en/latest/guide/templates/#available-arguments>`_: